Color Conditional Generation with Sliced Wasserstein Guidance: Experiments

 \section{Experiments}

-The three main goals of our numerical experiments are to evaluate color similarity to the reference palette, ensure the produced images maintain high quality, and verify that they adhere to the textual description given by the prompt.

-\textbf{Metrics~~} To measure these aspects numerically, we employ three different metrics.
-To measure stylization strength, we calculate the Wasserstein-2 distance between color distributions.
-Two content-related metrics are based on CLIP embeddings \cite{radford2021learning}.
-The first one, CLIP-IQA \cite{wang2022exploring}, is a cosine similarity between a generated image and pre-selected anchor vectors that define ``good-looking'' pictures.
-The second one, CLIP-T \cite{radford2021learning}, is a cosine similarity between CLIP representations of a text prompt and an image generated from this prompt.
-In other words, the CLIP-T score indicates whether a modified sampling process still follows the initial text prompt, while CLIP-IQA measures the overall quality of the pictures.

-\textbf{Architectures~~} As a successor to Universal Diffusion Guidance \cite{bansal2023universal}, the proposed method is not tied to a specific architecture and can be paired with latent or pixel-space diffusion models.
-To make the work more illustrative, we have selected two of the most widespread architectures: Stable Diffusion 1.5 \cite{rombach2022high} and Stable Diffusion XL \cite{podell2024sdxl} (Dreamshaper-8 \cite{dreamshaper8} and RealVisXL-V4 \cite{RealVisXL}), with the DDIM scheduler \cite{song2021denoising}.
+As a successor to Universal Diffusion Guidance \cite{bansal2023universal}, the proposed method is not tied to a specific architecture and can be paired with latent or pixel-space diffusion models.
+For our experiments we have selected Stable Diffusion 1.5 \cite{rombach2022high} and Stable Diffusion XL \cite{podell2024sdxl} (Dreamshaper-8 \cite{dreamshaper8} and RealVisXL-V4 \cite{RealVisXL}) with the DDIM scheduler \cite{song2021denoising}.

 \textbf{Test set~~} The experiments are conducted on images generated from the first 1000 prompts taken from the ContraStyles dataset \cite{contra_styles}.
 Our color references are 1000 photos from Unsplash Lite \cite{unsplash_lite}.
 We refer to these prompts and photos as the test set.
 A training set is not needed for our algorithm.